evergreen-ci/evergreen.py/README.md

 ### Deployment

-Deployment to production is automatically triggered on merges to master.
+Deployment to [PyPi](https://pypi.org/project/evergreen.py/) is automatically triggered on merges to master.